savannahlk/COMM-618/Final_Project.md

 COVID-19-related challenges continue for teachers, despite the pandemic drawing to a close and schools reopening, said Jennifer Steele, associate professor at American’s School of Education and expert in education policy and economics.

-“When kids come back to school after the pandemic, they're stressed, they're still having trauma from the pandemic and from school closures.
+“When kids come back to school after the pandemic, they're stressed.
+They're still having trauma from the pandemic and from school closures.
 And so teachers are dealing with that as well, while teachers are also dealing with the health stressors from their own families.
 So teachers have been under a lot of pressure since the pandemic,” Steele said.

 In her job teaching master’s degree students, many of whom are DCPS teachers, Steele said she hears firsthand some of their disappointment with the profession.